ycexiao/scikit-package/doc/source/new-project-guide/level-3-tutorial.rst

      actual = shared_functions.dot_product(a, b)
      assert actual == expected

 - ``.pre-commit-config.yaml`` is a configuration file for pre-commit hooks.
-This file is described in further detail below.
+To use ``pre-commit`` you must install the package with ``conda install pre-commit``.
+This file and its usage is described in more detail in the section "**Automatic code formatting with pre-commit**" below.

 Install dependencies